Breast reduction is surgical reshaping and removal of breast tissue to possibly improve the appearance of your breasts and reduce their size

 Breast reduction surgery reduces the relative risk of breast cancer by a ratio of 2.2.
 This is because the breast tissue that is removed from your body can no longer deteriorate into a cancer.
 The surgery rearranges and removes some of your breast tissue, a new “baseline” mammogram will need to be performed one year after the surgery.

-Dr Sanki and Dr Kotronakis are breast reduction Sydney specialists, and perform their surgery at major hospital facilities including St George Private, Kareena Private, Hurstville and East Sydney Private hospitals.
+Dr Sanki and Dr Kotronakis are breast reduction Sydney specialists, and perform their surgery at major hospital facilities including St George, Hurstville, Bondi Junction and St Luke’s private hospitals.
 We select our hospitals based on their high standards of peri-operative care and their outstanding surgical equipment.

 Dr Sanki has an all female surgical team available weekly.
 Surgery can be a vulnerable time for women, and having the security of an all female surgical team can be comforting and reassuring.
 Dr Sanki’s team are not picked upon their gender, but are picked for their experience, dedication and skill.